 ASC 260 requires presentation of both basic and diluted earnings per share ("EPS") on the face of the income statement.
 Basic EPS is computed by dividing net loss available to common shareholders by the weighted average number of common shares outstanding during the year.
 Diluted EPS gives effect to all dilutive potential common shares outstanding during the year including stock options and warrants using the treasury stock method.
 In computing diluted EPS, the average stock price for the year is used in determining the number of shares assumed to be purchased from the exercise of stock options or warrants.
-For the year ended April 30, 2013, income per share excludes 5,663,437 (April 30, 2012 - 8,307,148) potentially dilutive common shares (related to stock options, deferred share units, warrants, and exchangeable shares) as their effect was anti-dilutive.
+For the year ended April 30, 2014, income per share excludes 4,015,777 (April 30, 2013 - 5,663,437) potentially dilutive common shares (related to stock options, deferred share units and warrants) as their effect was anti-dilutive.